notesofcliff/delve/src/home/doc/user/App_Developer_Guide.md

 ### Creating Custom Alerts and Notifications

-Flashlight provides two methods for implementing alerts: search-based alerts using the `send_email` command and processor-based alerts using the `FLASHLIGHT_PROCESSOR_MAP`.
+Delve provides two methods for implementing alerts: search-based alerts using the `send_email` command and processor-based alerts using the `DELVE_PROCESSOR_MAP`.

 #### Search-based Alerts